-Before registering the respective cosmetic products with HSA, it is recommended to verify whether the products comply with the official requirements.
-In other words, each component of cosmetic each product must be compared with the relevant lists of the Asean Cosmetic Directive.
+Before registering the respective cosmetics products with HSA, it is recommended to verify whether the products comply with the official requirements.
+In other words, each component of each cosmetic product must be compared with the relevant lists of the Asean Cosmetic Directive.
 There is a Black List, a Gray List, a White List, an Allowed Colouring Agents List, an Allowed Preservatives List, and an Allowed UV Filters List.

 Example: 20 Cosmetic Products

-As an example, if you have a product line of 20 cosmetic products and if each specific cosmetic products contains an average of 25 ingredients, this translates to 500 formal verifying steps which need to be documented in writing.
+As an example, if you have a product line of 20 cosmetic products and if each specific cosmetics products contains an average of 25 ingredients, this translates to 500 formal verifying steps which need to be documented in writing.
 This has to be done by an experienced person with knowledge about cosmetics.